Felipillo: Biography

 There is discrepancy between Spanish contemporary sources about Felipillo's place of birth.
 According to some of them, he was a native of Tumbez, but according to others, he was born in the region of Poechos, and was of Tallán ethnicity.
 An isolated version claims he was from the island of Puná.
-Felipillo learned Quechua in Tumbes from natives who spoke it as a second language, and he also learned basic Spanish from Pizarro's soldiers.
+Felipillo learned Quechua in Tumbes from natives who spoke it as a second language, and he also learned some Spanish from Pizarro's soldiers.
 He was later taken back to Panama by Pizarro.